 Working on WordPress might seem easy, but when you review your site, you might run into a few issues you might not know about.
 During my optimization test for my WhyMedellin.com site, I found out that a few plugins might break some paths.
 While I attempted to optimize my WordPress site, I’ve gained quite a few gray hair, but WooRank helped me identify issues that I couldn’t see with the naked eye.

-Performing an Advanced Review helped me identify what was working, and if it caused issues, such as:
+Performing a website Review helped me identify what was working, and if it caused issues, such as:

 - Redirect and XML-RPC-PHP 404 error: